hrmangang/javascript-cheatsheet/README.md

-## JavaScript CheatSheet by Ronald Mangang
+## JavaScript CheatSheet

+Compiled and edited by Ronald Mangang.
+Hope it helps anyone looking for a JS cheatsheet.

+(it's still under development)

 ### Basics